opnfv/barometer/docs/release/userguide/docker.userguide.rst

   The docker barometer image contains configuration for all the collectd plugins.
 In the command above we are overriding /opt/collectd/etc/collectd.conf.d by mounting a host directory `pwd`/../src/collectd_sample_configs thta contains only the sample configurations we are interested in running.
+It's important to do this if you don't have DPDK, or RDT installed on the host.

 To make some changes run:

 .. code:: bash

-   sudo docker exec -tid barometer_image /bin/bash
+   sudo docker exec -ti barometer_image /bin/bash

 Check your docker image is running